 The Citi Prestige card also earns 5x on airlines, as well as on spending at travel agencies, but adds an important category with an elevated bonus, since it earns 5x points at restaurants.
 It earns 3x on hotels and cruise lines, and 1x on everything else.

 Both cards have a relatively high APR.
 The Amex Platinum has a variable APR of 15.99% to 22.99% variable, and the Citi Prestige also has a variable APR of 16.74% to- 24.74%.

 We recommend paying your bills on time and in full every month if you can afford to do so, to avoid paying interest at these high rates — otherwise, interest spending can negate the value of the rewards you earn.

 Both are premium travel rewards credit cards, with fees to match.
-The Amex Platinum carries a $550 annual fee (with a rumored $695 fee potentially in the works), and the Citi Prestige carries a $495 annual fee.
+The Amex Platinum carries a $695 annual fee, and the Citi Prestige carries a $495 annual fee.